istio/istio.io/_docs/concepts/traffic-management/rules-configuration.md

 Routes control how requests are routed to different versions of a service.
 Requests can be routed based on the source and destination, HTTP header fields, and weights associated with individual service versions.
-The following important aspects must be keep in mind while writing route rules:
+The following important aspects must be kept in mind while writing route rules:

 ### Qualify rules by destination